pjechris/Akane/README.md

 ```

-## View

-Each View **must** correspond to one (and only one) `ComponentViewModel`.
-It should be a dedicated (business named) class, just like your ViewModel.

-Please name the view meaningfully, by reflecting its business value: for instance BasketView, UserInfoView, etc. Also, a *View is only about UI logic*.
-Data **must** come from the ViewModel, by using binding to always be up-to-date.
+### ComponentView

-The data flow between a ViewModel and its View is **always unidirectional**:
+Data flow between a ViewModel and its ComponentView is bidirectional:

 - View <- ViewModel for data, through *bindings*
 - View -> ViewModel for actions, through *commands*: for instance, send a message or order a product.